 Utility companies are looking for new ways to develop their business while reducing expensive and time-consuming IT overheads.
 Cloud computing has emerged as the answer to these needs and started to quickly establish itself as a key technology of the utility industry.
 Thanks to its availability, flexibility, and scalability, the cloud is quickly becoming an indispensable part of digital transformation strategies.

 Cloud for utilities is quickly becoming the new normal as companies are enticed by the unique benefits offered by this technology.
-According to TMG Consulting, the number of utilities considering a cloud-based CIS has increased from 30% to 66% between 2017 and 2018.
 This model can lead to lower TCO by consolidating IT architecture into a single system which is always up and running; but more importantly, it lets businesses forget about the headaches of support, upgrades, and maintenance, as these tasks can be taken care of by the software provider.

 When utilities consider moving to the cloud, system security is typically the main factor that makes them think twice before making the jump.
 Security is a complicated topic and there is no black and white answer when it comes to on-premise vs cloud; however, with the quickly growing range of high-quality cloud solutions on the market and the fact that many businesses have been operating on the cloud for years without experiencing a security breach, industry confidence in cloud solutions is steadily increasing.
 In fact, when doing a detailed security analysis, companies may even find that their in-house systems are less secure than they thought and that a professionally-run cloud service could offer more security than their existing systems.